Gütersloh: Military

-During World War One there was a prisoner of war camp at Gütersloh which included British army prisoners from the capture of Ecoust in France.
+During World War One there was a prisoner of war camp at Gütersloh which included British army prisoners from the capture of Écoust in France.

 RAF Gütersloh

 A Royal Air Force station in Gütersloh was home of RAF Squadrons 2 and 4, which flew Hawker Hunter photo reconnaissance aircraft, then 19 and 92 Sqn, which flew Lightnings, and later 3 and 4, which flew the distinctive VSTOL Harrier.
 They were supported by 18 Squadron operating Chinook Helicopters and 230 Squadron, which flew Puma Helicopters.
 There were also personnel at the station from the RAF Regiment who provided Rapier ground to air missile support.
 It was the most easterly of Nato's airbases during the Cold War.

 The station was originally built for the Luftwaffe who flew Junkers bombers from the station and the runway was extended during this period using the labour of Soviet prisoners of war, a memorial to whom now stands near Junkers Farm, a farm building that was later used as a Scout hut within the station's perimeter fence.
 The farm building is now condemned, and the scouts use a larger building on Mansergh Barracks instead, but the scouts still use the area near the building during the summer, and the memorial is still mentioned on camps.
 RAF Gütersloh closed in 1993.